Income vs Revenue vs Earnings

 Revenue is the total amount of money a company generates in the course of its normal business operations.
 Most businesses earn their revenue by selling goods and/or services to the clients.
-For example, the revenue of a local coffee shop is the total amount of money earned from the sale of coffee and snacks to the customers.
+For example, a local coffee shop’s revenue is the total amount of money earned from the sale of coffee and snacks to the customers.

 Revenue is the most basic yet important indicator of a company’s profitability and its overall financial performance.
-It is a critical measure of financial performance that reveals how well a company may generate money from its primary business operations.
-Generally, analysts and investors carefully assess the company’s revenues for different periods, as well as their growth trends.
+It is a critical measure of financial performance that reveals how well a company can generate money from its primary business operations.
+Generally, analysts and investors carefully assess the company’s revenues from different periods to identify their growth trends.

 In some cases, the reliability of revenue can be questionable as the metric is prone to potential manipulation.
 For example, the management of a company can artificially inflate revenues by applying aggressive revenue recognition principles.